Georgina Theodora Wood

-Georgina Theodora Wood (née Lutterodt; born 8 June 1947) is a Ghanaian former judge and a former police prosecution officer.
-She was the first woman Chief Justice of Ghana.
+Georgina Theodora Wood (née Lutterodt; born 8 June 1947) is a Ghanaian former judge and a former public prosecutor of the Ghana Police Service.
+She is the first female to serve in the office as Chief Justice of Ghana.
 She retired in 2017 after five decades of service to the state.
 She is a member of the Council of State.

 Early life and education

 Georgina Lutterodt was born on 8 June 1947 in Ghana.
 She had her basic education at Bishop's Girls and Methodist Schools, Dodowa.
-She next attended Mmofraturo Girls School, Kumasi between 1958 and 1960.
+She attended Mmofraturo Girls School, Kumasi between 1958 and 1960.
 Wood's secondary education was at Wesley Girls' High School, Cape Coast, which she completed in 1966.
 She proceeded to the University of Ghana, Legon, where she was awarded the LL.B. in 1970.
 Wood then attended the Ghana School of Law after which she was called to the bar.
 She also did a Post-Graduate Officers Training Course at the Ghana Police College.

 Career

 Wood worked with the Ghana Police Service as a deputy superintendent and public prosecutor for three years.
-She later joined the Judicial Service as a District Magistrate in 1974.
+She later joined the Judicial Service and was appointed to the Bench as a District Magistrate in 1973.
 She rose through the Circuit and High Courts to become the presiding judge of the Appeal Court in 1991.
 She was appointed to the Supreme Court by President John Kufuor on 12 November 2002, accepting an appointment she had earlier declined.